 Researching energy-efficient homebuilding, Thomas came across ThermalBuck, and recognized it as the ideal solution to mount his high-performance windows, and prevent compression of the rigid foam.
 The 2.5″ ThermalBuck has an R-value of 11, is extremely durable and will provide a long-lasting window installation to match the lifetime Alpen window warranty.

-If you’re lucky enough to have an installation expert like Nate Maybon, of Alpen Windows on hand during your build, you take advantage and ask questions.
-Learn what makes up a high-performance window, from the insulated fiberglass frames, suspended film technology, spacers, and more.
-You’ll understand why high-performance windows are an investment that will pay you back in more ways than energy-savings.
+If you’re lucky enough to have an installation expert like Nate Maybon, of Alpen on hand during your build, you take advantage and ask questions.
+Learn what makes up a high-performance window, from the insulated fiberglass frames to suspended film technology.
+Nate also talks about common causes of window failures.
+You’ll quickly understand why high-performance windows are an investment that will pay you back in more ways than energy-savings.

 “I definitely like the ease of use.
 I’m surprised at how durable it is.
 But the performance is what we’re after.”